 I did find it strange that these two game modes found themselves in the same title.
 The Survival mode is more akin to a mobile game utilizing a tilt control allowing only lateral movement.
 This mode also has the only upgradeable ships.
 They are the standard ship, a magnetic, and a shield ship.
 While this offers the only customization in the game, whether it is ship upgrades or consumables, this mode seems out of place and is a forgettable experience.
 Arcade mode offers the more standard alien invasion shooter gameplay.
 The player ship has total freedom to move in the playable screen.
 The weaponry is fun and manageable in the frantic environment, as Spread Shot is a button tap and the Laser is a hold on the same button.
 The chaotic gameplay is made more manageable by the remarkably small hit box on the player ship.
 There are mission challenges in Arcade mode, these are optional bragging rights type challenges and add nothing to overall gameplay.
 The graphics are a later coin op style, fudging 3-D with smaller pixels.
 The music is retro synth, and decidedly not punk.

 Teslapunk does the alien invasion shooter well enough, and there are some neat ideas here.
 Unfortunately, this title can be compared to scores of titles that are at least thirty years old, and they did it better.
 Survival mode was lacking and seemed tacked on.
 Teslapunk is enough of a distraction that video games are supposed to be.
 At the end of the day, for me Teslapunk’s redeeming quality was the odd Gamerscore.

-Review Done on Teslapunk for Xbox One
+Teslapunk Review on Xbox One

 Review code provided by Klutz Games